 - Cells must come from pre-existing cells.

-Advancements in technology and improvement in our understanding of the cell have also added the following additional concepts with regards to the cell theory:
+Advancements in technology and improvement in our understanding of the cell have also added the following additional concepts:

 - DNA is passed between cells during cell division.